 “You do find certain through lines.
 A huge one for me is representation and how representation actually fails us.
 How does representation break down?
 When is language no longer trustworthy?
 When is imagery too slippery to be an index of the real?” he says.

-He adds that the exhibition came together in a fortnight, a highly unusual timeline.
+Jones adds that the exhibition came together in a fortnight, a highly unusual timeline.
+“It is a matter of trust,” he says.
+“The artists and galleries did not see the hang [of items] until the opening date.

 The response suggests that trust has also shaped how the exhibition is being received.
-Jones says Deja Vu drew more than 700 visitors a day during its opening weekend, while Zaarour says the project has become more than an Alserkal presentation, with each gallery able to recognise its own role in making it happen.
+Jones says Deja Vu drew more than 700 visitors a day during its opening weekend, while Zaarour notes that the project has become more than an Alserkal presentation, with each gallery able to recognise its own role in making it happen.

 “All the galleries came and felt this was their space,” she says.
 “And even more satisfying is that people really felt that this was their exhibition as well.”